rene-richter/moderncpp/docs/13_function_template_exercises.md

 A:
 ...

-Hint: This could be resolved by C++20 template constraints (concepts).
+Note: This could be resolved by C++20 template constraints (concepts).